robenkleene/design-references/houdini/houdini-cameras.md

 The Camera Frustum can be seen for a selected camera with the `Show Handle` viewport button (or by hitting `↩` when the viewport has focus).

+- While the handle is visible, hitting `F` will switch to the `Frustum Handle`, this can also be accessed by right-clicking the camera.

 ## New Camera

 - Create a camera by clicking the "New Camera" in the camera pull-down menu in the upper right of the viewport.